Nord Stream 2: US lawmakers agree to widen sanctions on Russian-German pipeline | DW | 04.12.2020

 On Friday, Nord Stream AG didn't explicitly confirm the restart to DW but pointed to the German waterways authority statement from a few days earlier.

-The Zug, Switzerland-based company said it would not comment on the draft US bill that it agreed with the European Commission and EU goverments which consider the sanctions a violation of international law.
+The Switzerland-based Zug company announced that representatives would not comment on the draft US bill.
+However, company officials agree with the European Commission and EU governments that consider the sanctions a violation of international law.

 Read more: As Russia battles coronavirus, its military pushes ahead with recruitment